mustafa-kapadia1483/Conquering-Responsive-Layouts-by-Kevin-Powell-21-Days-Challenge/README.md

 ## Day 9 Flexbox Challenge 2:
 Added image to the hero section by wrapping it in a div so that it does not get stretched being a flexed item.
 Created a two column layout where the 2nd column has a flex direction of column.
 Learned more about using flex and how to make one column bigger than the other.

+## Day 10 No Challenger:
+Learnt more about display flex properties like flex flow, grow, shrink.
+Mostly the ins and outs of flexbox.

+## Day 11 Flexbox Challenge 3:
+Navbar alignment using flex box.
+It is very easy to align the navbar for wide screens using display flex and gap property.